Creating the ultimate tech stack for your business is one of the biggest challenges for SaaS businesses in 2023.

 What’s a good alternative?

-If you don’t think Hubspot is the one for you, Salesforce is a more advanced alternative with more customization options.
-Still, it is pricier and has a steeper learning curve.
+If you don’t think HubSpot is the one for you, Freshsales is a more advanced alternative with more customization options.
+It’s way cheaper and doesn’t have much of a learning curve.

 2- UserGuiding – Onboarding